PittNAIL/EBAIC/content/_index.md

 Authors can log in at [https://easychair.org/conferences/?conf=ieeeichi2023][submit] and submit their papers under the "ebaic" track.
 All submitted papers will be peer-reviewed by domain experts.

+Accepted papers will also be invited to publish an extended version in the [Journal of Healthcare Informatics Research][jhir] with an accelerated peer-review process and a free of charge for publication (except Open Access).

 ### More Information

 ---